mauro-andre/pyodmongo/docs/en/delete.md

 ### Arguments

-- `Model: type[DbModel]`: The class that inherits from `DbModel` and serves as the base for querying the database.
+- `Model: DbModel`: The class that inherits from `DbModel` and serves as the base for querying the database.
 - `query: ComparisonOperator | LogicalOperator`: A query that defines the criteria for selecting the documents to be deleted.
 - `raw_query: dict (optional)`: A raw query in dictionary format accepted by MongoDB.